What is a semen analysis?

 If we find abnormalities, we often require repeat tests to assess the type and degree of the problem, and whether it is a persistent feature.
 Sperm have a lifecycle of 72 days, so if you are ill or stressed it can temporarily affect your sperm production quality.

-Sperm DNA testing
+Sperm DNA Fragmentation test

 For some patients, we may recommend testing for DNA fragmentation within the sperm.

 If you have experienced recurrent miscarriage, or several unsuccessful treatment cycles, this can help us diagnose and treat high levels of DNA fragmentation.
 It is also useful for men who have elevated leukocyte levels in the semen, have been exposed to toxic substances, are over 40 years of age, or have diabetes.

 The SCSA (sperm chromatin structure assay) test measures the stability of the chromatin and provides an estimate of the level of DNA damage in the sperm.